q1317540161/Computer-Organization/README.md

 To know details of each lab, you can see the spec in each directory.

 ## Purpose
 In this course, I've learned some basic assembly and hows programs translated into the machine language.
-We also learned how to evaluate the performance of program and how it can improved in hardware level (concept of parellel processing etc.).
+We also learned how to evaluate the performance of program and how it can be improved in hardware level (concept of parellel processing etc.).
 These labs helped us to have a more comprehensive understanding of the mechanism of the CPU.

 ---